kaltura/KalturaGeneratedAPIClientsTypescript/README.md

 - [ ] Code documentation of classes/enums/actions.
 - [ ] Simplify syntax of enums representing strings.
 - [ ] Warn against deprecated classes/enums/actions.
+- [ ] Add configuration flag to indicate if a bundling of the complete library is allowed.
 - [ ] AOT compile support.
+- [ ] Attach 'apiVersion' to each request

 ## License and Copyright Information
 All code in this project is released under the [AGPLv3 license](http://www.gnu.org/licenses/agpl-3.0.html) unless a different license for a particular library is specified in the applicable library path.